denten-books/plain-text/main.md

 characteristic of Nabokov's mature work, which often seeks to transcend the page through sheer recursion and multilayeredness of literary technique.

-Yet for all the language games, literary tecnique in the sense used by the formalists remains bound to its medium.
+Yet for all the language games, literary technique in the sense used by the formalists remains bound to its medium.
 Were someone to ask: What lies beneath the text?
 The literal answer would have to be: paper or furniture.
 Reading for surface or depth at the level of representation can only begin to approach the